 My point is, why do we do this?
 Specifically, why do we do it so much in this industry?
 I have heart for my blind consumer days.
 You could have sold me bottled kool-aid if it spared me from staring down long rows of dark glass wondering if gifting a buy-one/get-one would make me look cheap.

 When I started out, I swore I wouldn’t be that person.
-I said to myself that when I got good, I would honor my adventurously clueless days by never calling a four an ace no matter how much the liar next to me tried to up-sell toilet water because he used to work for the winery.
-(Be nice, Kyra, we all have our tastes.)
-Kindness in all things, but integrity first.
+I said to myself that when I got good, I would honor my adventurous and clueless days by never calling a four an ace no matter how much the liar next to me tried to up-sell toilet water for a commission (be nice, we all have our tastes).
+Kindness in all things I suppose, but integrity first.
 In rapid succession, I worked hard to go from green to fair then a little harder to advance from fair to pretty good followed by comfortable and the inevitable proud.
 The pride, however, came with a solid fear of public demotion should I ever misjudge a wine then the blessed deliverance of realizing I don't know nearly as much as I've yet to learn.

-After that dinner, I renewed my commitment to (my) truth in all things wine based on a commonly accepted professional calibration which itself is not entirely resolute though less vacillating than a round of ask the internet.
-I also learned to keep a sparkling cider and a plays-well-with-others medium body Pinot at the ready, just in case I need a no b.s. backup plan.
+After that dinner, I renewed my commitment to truth in all things wine based on a commonly accepted professional calibration which itself is not entirely resolute though less vacillating than a round of ask the internet.
+I also learned to keep a sparkling cider and a plays-well-with-others medium Pinot at the ready, just in case I need a no bullshit backup..
 After all, I’m not about to suffer that mistake again.